 ELSA is an initiative developed and supported by educational psychologists who apply psychological knowledge of children’s social and emotional development to particular areas of need and to specific casework.

-We have two qualified Emotional Literacy Support Assistants) who undertook their training in Spring 2019.
+We have one qualified Emotional Literacy Support Assistant (Mrs Lloyd) who undertook their training in Spring 2019.
+This year, three teaching assistants and Mrs Arnold will be completing the training to become ELSA.

 We established the ELSA programme as we wanted to provide qualified support to our children who would benefit from :